Packing for your campervan or motorhome trip

 Our vans are fully equipped to enable you to collect your keys and go.
 Below we give a general outline of how we have kitted out the vans.
-If you have any specific requirements, please let us know and we will do our best to help.We have 2, 4, 5 and 6 berth vans available.
-However, if there are more of you, then we supply camp beds that you can place in the drive away tent that can be hired with your camper.
+If you have any specific requirements, please let us know and we will do our best to help.We have 2, 4 and 6 berth vans available.
+However, if there are more of you, then we supply camp beds that you can place in the drive up awning that can be hired with your camper.
 We ask that you only carry as many passengers as there are seatbelts available – please visit our vans page to check out the berth and seat belt numbers.

-The free standing awning is available to hire alongside the VW Campervans and enables you to leave belongings at the campsite while you set off for a day out and ensures you don’t lose your specially chosen spot while you are out having a good time.
+The drive up awning, which is similar to a free standing tent, is available to hire alongside our VW Campervans and motorhomes and enables you to leave belongings at the campsite while you set off for a day out and ensures you don’t lose your specially chosen spot while you are out having a good time.
 This can be hired for an extra £25 and can be viewed here.

 2 or 3 burner cooker

-Fridge (or battery operated cool box in Kissinger, Barbarossa, Noddy Windsor, Barbarella & Battenberg)
+Fridge (or cool box in Barbarossa, Noddy Windsor, Barbarella)

 Sink (not available in Barbarella)